-Alex is a commercial disputes lawyer focusing on insurance coverage, legal technology and ADR.
+Alex is a commercial disputes lawyer focusing on insurance coverage and ADR.

 Alex is head of the contentious Insurance and Professional Risks team in London.
 His practice includes all aspects of insurance coverage disputes, commercial litigation and contentious regulatory investigations.
 He heads the ﬁrm's market leading Alternative Dispute Resolution practice.
 He is a solicitor advocate and a CEDR accredited mediator.